Any exceptions to Birth to 3 Program policy or standard practice will only be allowed during the COVID‐19 pandemic.

 Consider including information as it is gathered from any evaluation or assessment information on the Summary of Development pages.

-County Birth to 3 Programs are to complete the following four fields in PPS:
+County Birth to 3 Programs are to complete the following fields in PPS:

 - Demographics and referral information as usual.

-- Evaluations section: Include any evaluations or assessments that were completed for the child using the professional disciplines of the individuals completing the evaluation and assessment.
+- Include any evaluations or assessments that were completed for the child using the professional disciplines of the individuals completing the evaluation and assessment.
 Service coordination cannot be one of the disciplines.